CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/selecting-single-rows.md

 | [ExecuteObject(cmd)](#executeobjectcmd) | Use to return a dynamic object | |

-In examples below we will be working with the Product table, and returning ProductSummary the projectId Is the Primary Key
+The examples below: we will be working with the Product table, and returning ProductSummary, The ProductID is the Primary Key to the Product Table.

 ### ExecuteTo&lt;T>